ryantd42/NY-Legislative-Git/2023/S8538A-2023/bill.md

   ___________

- Introduced  by Sen. SCARCELLA-SPANTON -- read twice and ordered printed, and when printed to be committed to the Committee on Transportation
+ Introduced  by Sen. SCARCELLA-SPANTON -- read twice and ordered printed, and when printed to be committed to the Committee on Transportation -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee

  AN ACT to amend the vehicle and traffic law, in relation to establishing a central business district toll exemption for first responders

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 1704-a of the vehicle and traffic law is amended by adding a new subdivision 2-a to read as follows:
-  2-A.  (A)  NOTWITHSTANDING  ANY  PROVISION  TO  THE CONTRARY, NO FIRST RESPONDER SHALL BE CHARGED A CENTRAL  BUSINESS  DISTRICT  TOLL  IF  SUCH FIRST RESPONDER IS EMPLOYED BY THE STATE OR ANY MUNICIPALITY THEREOF AND IS PERFORMING THEIR DUTIES IN SUCH CENTRAL BUSINESS DISTRICT.
+  2-A. (A) NOTWITHSTANDING ANY  PROVISION  TO  THE  CONTRARY,  NO  FIRST RESPONDER  SHALL  BE  CHARGED  A  CENTRAL BUSINESS DISTRICT TOLL IF SUCH FIRST RESPONDER IS EMPLOYED BY THE STATE, ANY MUNICIPALITY, A RECOGNIZED CORPORATION OR AUTHORITY, OR  CERTIFIED  ORGANIZATION,  THEREOF  AND  IS PERFORMING ANY PART OF THEIR DUTIES IN SUCH CENTRAL BUSINESS DISTRICT.
   (B)  FOR  THE  PURPOSES  OF  THIS SUBDIVISION, "FIRST RESPONDER" SHALL INCLUDE BUT NOT BE LIMITED TO A MEMBER OF A POLICE  DEPARTMENT  OR  FIRE DEPARTMENT,  AN  EMERGENCY  MEDICAL  TECHNICIAN,  CORRECTION  OFFICER,